NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 cd skills-client-integration
 mvn install
 ```
-Several actions were performed in ``mvn install`` command:
+Several actions were performed in the ``mvn install`` command:
 - client libraries were built
 - client libraries' unit tests were executed
 - integration apps were build (these apps utilize client libs)
-- This step does not execute end-to-end test.
+- This step does not execute end-to-end tests.

 End-to-end [cypress.io](https://www.cypress.io/) tests then exercise these integration applications in order to thoroughly test our client libraries.
-The next section will break this process down in the detail.
+The next section will break this process down in detail.

 ### Cypress.io end-to-end tests

-There are number of challenges when integration testing client libraries.
+There are a number of challenges when integration testing client libraries.
 These JS libraries themselves don't present an executable artifact since the purposes of them is to be utilized by the external web applications.

-To enable end-to-end testing of skills-client-js and all of the framework specific libraries we developed a set of web-applications that integrate and exercise these libraries.
+To enable end-to-end testing of skills-client-js and all of the framework specific libraries, we developed a set of web-applications that integrate and exercise these libraries.
 These applications mimic real world integration and usage scenarios.
 [cypress.io](https://www.cypress.io/) is then used to execute numerous end-to-end tests against these web applications ensuring that these libraries do properly work in an integrated environment.

-The code for the web applications that mimic real world usage and end-to-end [cypress.io](https://www.cypress.io/) tests reside in ``skills-client/skills-client-integration`` project.
+The code for the web applications that mimics real world usage and end-to-end [cypress.io](https://www.cypress.io/) tests resides in the ``skills-client/skills-client-integration`` project.
 Let's take a look at its directory structure:

 ``` markdown